The Good Shepherd

 John 10:11

-In truth there is no doubt that He gives His life for His sheep, because that is how happened, He gave His life for us on the cross of Calvary, was mistreated, humiliated, beaten greatly so that through Him we can obtain salvation of our souls.
+There is no doubt that Jesus gave His life for His sheep.
+That is exactly what happened on the cross of Calvary.
+He was mistreated, humiliated, beaten, rejected, and crucified so that through Him we could obtain the salvation of our souls.
 The cross is the greatest proof that His love is not theoretical, but sacrificial.
-He did not flee from danger; He faced it to rescue us.
+He did not speak of love from a safe distance.
+He entered into suffering to redeem His people.

 But he that is an hireling, and not the shepherd, whose own the sheep are not, seeth the wolf coming, and leaveth the sheep, and fleeth: and the wolf catcheth them, and scattereth the sheep.